-Sampling for the River Productivity Study will be stratified by river segment and mainstem habitat type, as defined in the Project-specific habitat classification scheme (e.g., main channel, tributary mouth, side channel, side slough, and upland slough).
-Sampling will occur at five stations on the Susitna River, and one station on the Talkeetna River, each station with three to five sites (establishing sites at all macrohabitat types present within the station), for a total of 24 sites.
-In the Middle River Segment, two stations will be located between the dam site and the upper end of Devils Canyon, and two stations will be located between Devils Canyon and Talkeetna (Table 1.2-1; Figure 1.2-1).
+Sampling for the River Productivity Study will be stratified by river segment and mainstem habitat type, as defined in the Project-specific habitat classification scheme (e.g., main channel, tributary mouth, side channel, side sloughs).
+Sampling will occur at seven stations on the Susitna River, and one station on the Talkeetna River, each station with three sites (one main channel site and two different macrohabitat sites associated with the main channel site), for a total of 24 sites.
+Two stations will be located in the Upper River Segment, above the proposed dam and reservoir area (upstream of RM 223) (Table 1.2-1; Figure 1.2-1).
+In the Middle River Segment, two stations will be located between the dam site and the upper end of Devils Canyon, and two stations will be located between Devils Canyon and Talkeetna (Table 1.2-1; Figure 1.2-2).
 All stations established within the Middle River Segment will be located at Focus Areas established by the Instream Flow Study (AEA 2012, Section 8.5.4.2.1.2), in an attempt to correlate macroinvertebrate data with additional environmental data (flow, substrates, temperature, water quality, riparian habitat, etc.) collected by other studies (e.g., AEA 2012, Section 5.5, Baseline Water Quality), for uses in statistical analyses, and HSC/HSI development.
 Many of these Focus Areas are also highly utilized by the target fish species selected for this study's trophic analysis (AEA 2012, Section 9.8.4.5.1).
 The Lower Susitna River Segment is defined as the approximate 98-mile section of river between the Chulitna and Talkeetna rivers confluence and Cook Inlet.
-One station will be located in the upper portion of this segment (Figure 1.2-2) to determine to what extent, if any, the Project operations would affect benthic communities, as well as the influence the two tributaries may have on the mainstem Susitna River below the confluence of the three rivers.
+One station will be located in the upper portion of this segment (Figure 1.2-3) to determine to what extent, if any, the Project operations would affect benthic communities, as well as the influence the two tributaries may have on the mainstem Susitna River below the confluence of the three rivers.
 Station and site locations are discussed below.